dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 7. Specify **User Affinity**:
    - **Enroll with user affinity** - The device must be affiliated with a user with Setup Assistant and can then access company data and email.
 User affinity is required for managed devices that belong to users and that need to use the Company Portal for services like installing apps.
 Only supported for Setup Assistant enrollment.
 User affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints).
 [Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

+   > [!NOTE]
+   > Multifactor authentication (MFA) doesn't work during enrollment set up with user affinity.
+After enrollment, MFA works as expected on devices.
+Devices can't prompt users who need to change their password when they first sign in.
+Additionally, users with expired passwords aren't prompted to reset their password during enrollment.
+Users must use a different device to reset the password.

    - **Enroll without user affinity** - The device is not affiliated with a user.
 Use this affiliation for devices that perform tasks without accessing local user data.
 Apps requiring user affiliation (including the Company Portal app used for installing line-of-business apps) won’t work.
 Required for direct enrollment.

 6. Select **Create** to save the profile.